African art > African statues : tribal fetish, maternity > Hemba statue

 Watch the video

-Usually made of iroko, these ritual sculptures were venerated by a particular clan and stored in a burial space in the chief's house.
+Usually made of iroko, these ritual sculptures were venerated by a particular clan and stored in a funerary room in the chief's house.

 Dull grayish brown patina.
 Desiccation cracks, and numerous erosions.